RomanMalov/AIDAO-solution/README.md

 You are provided with unlabeled data for which labeling is to be computed.
 There are 20 subjects of fMRI scan in total, for each subject there are 16 (2x2x2x2) representations corresponding to – two different brain atlas partitions (Brainnetome and Schaefer200), times two different smoothing strategies, times two segments of scan sequence, times two different sequences.
 Shape structure for the dataset translates aas follows [20*16 objects, 10 timesteps from scan sequence, 246 number of features in larger atlas].
 Note that since two atlases with different number of partitions are used, some data arrays are padded with np.nans, so that data shape is uniform.

 Public Test Data:
 IHB dataset: 10 subject

 Private Test Data:
 IHB dataset: 10 subjects

-File with all 20×16 scan data representations is available via this repository lfs.
-More details can be found here.
+File with all 20×16 scan data representations is available in ihb.py.

-Objective
+Objective.
 The task aims to simulate a realistic research workflow:

 Data Collection Constraints: Collecting fMRI data is challenging and costly, resulting in small proprietary datasets.